How SaaS Companies Win with Content Marketing?

 Offer a free trial as a CTA in bottom-of-the-funnel content

 If your service lives up to the standards that your content promised, serious prospects will likely convert into paying customers after a free trial.
 Unless they use your software to handle a one-off problem, chances are that they’ll discover how well your software works to make their day-to-day work easier.
 If the cost to get your product into your prospects’ hands for a few days plus customer acquisition costs is less than the customer’s lifetime value, then a free trial is well worth your trouble.

 Provide trial users with specialized content that helps them get the most value out of their trial subscription.
 When they see the success that your software can provide to them in only a few days, they’ll be likely to pull the trigger and subscribe as a paid customer.

 After the sale, keep customers loyal with gated content that only customers can access.
 Focus that content on teaching your customers better ways to use your product.

-Use account-based marketing content to land your big accounts
+Use ABM to land bigger accounts